 Tea Tree Essential Oil

-This is one of the essential oils that everyone should have in their essential oil kits due its emotional and physical therapeutic properties.
+This is one of the essential oils that everyone should have in their essential oil kits due to its emotional and physical therapeutic properties.
 If you are suffering from warts, which you have tried with different treatments and will not go away, tea tree essential oil can easily eradicate it almost immediately.

 Tea tree essential oil is rich in antiviral compounds that make it ideal for treating all forms of warts, acne, eczema, psoriasis, scars, and other skin blemishes.
-It acts on the development and already existing warts by burning the warts and killing the HPV, the causative agent of warts.
-Though, it is not as superior as oregano and lemongrass essential oil, it is still better off than many conventional wart treatments.
+It acts on the development and already existing warts by burning warts and killing the HPV, the causative agent of warts.
+Though it is not as superior as oregano and lemongrass essential oil, it is still better off than many conventional wart treatments.
 It has not one, but four antiviral compounds such as terpinen-4-ol, p-cymene, a-terpinene, a-terpineol, and terpinolene that are effective against HPV.

 Eucalyptus Essential Oil

 If you do not have tea tree essential oil at hand, you can use eucalyptus essential oil to treat warts.
 Although to achieve best results, it is always advisable to blend eucalyptus essential oil with tea tree oil and massage the mixture on the wart.
 It is easily accessible since it grows almost everywhere.
 This makes it more convenient than most essential oils.
-It has antiviral properties, which make it effective against human papilloma virus.
+It has antiviral properties, which make it effective against human papillomavirus.

 Peppermint Essential Oil for Warts